index

 Faculty Introduction

-Yang (Cindy) Yi, ECE professor at Virginia Tech's Institute for Advanced Computing, MICRON & TEL UPWARDS Faculty Fellow, Virginia Tech Universal Design for Learning (UDL) Fellow, and College of Engineering Dean's Fellow 24'-25', focusing on Brain-inspired Computing, AI Chip, Edge Devices, IoT, Spiking Neural Network, Neuromorphic Computing, & High Performance Computing and Communication.
+Following six faculty members lead the BRICCS@VT:Yang (Cindy) Yi, is an ECE professor at Virginia Tech's Institute for Advanced Computing, Bradley Senior Faculty Fellow, MICRON & TEL UPWARDS Faculty Fellow, Virginia Tech Universal Design for Learning (UDL) Fellow, and College of Engineering Dean's Fellow 24'-25'.
+Her research interests focus on Brain-inspired Computing, AI Chip, Edge Devices, IoT, Spiking Neural Network, Neuromorphic Computing, & High Performance Computing and Communication.

-David Simpson is a professor of practice with over thirty years of experience in the operation, procurement and policy of advanced technology products and services.
+David Simpson, is a professor of practice with over thirty years of experience in the operation, procurement and policy of advanced technology products and services.
 His teaching experience includes MBA-level courses in Leadership and Ethics and MIT/ACIS courses in Cybersecurity for Business Leaders.

 Our Sponsors